Northbridge (computing): Evolution

+Integration into the CPU

 The overall trend in processor design has been to integrate more functions onto fewer components, which decreases overall motherboard cost and improves performance.

 The memory controller, which handles communication between the CPU and RAM, was moved onto the processor die by AMD beginning with their AMD K8 processors and by Intel with their Nehalem processors.
 One of the advantages of having the memory controller integrated on the CPU die is to reduce latency from the CPU to memory.